SIZE:

 Coastal zone, below the low tide line.

 The winged kelp prefers dynamic environments exposed to waves, such as rocky headlands or capes.
-In fact, it is the first seaweed species to settle on bare substrates.
+It is often the first seaweed species to settle on bare substrates.

-It favors cold water and will die in water above 16 ° C.
+It favours cold water and will die in water above 16 °C.

 Inseparable

-The windged kelp clings to rocks so tightly that sometimes the rock will break, rather than this macro-algae.
+Winged kelp will cling to rocks so tightly that sometimes the rock will break, rather than this macroalga.

 CO2